redflitzi/StrTr/README.md

 It is therefore suitable for consuming a Dictionary. \
 Each Key will be replaced with the Value of the same KeyValuePair.

+For identifiying the Key in the original string, the ignore casing mode and optionally a culture info can be added.
+If the culture info is omitted, the default setting will be used (CultureInfo.CurrentCulture).

 ```
 var mydog = "My dog is friendly";